qdot/raunch-js/README.md

 on the platform, it can be used in local node applications, or on webpages.

-As a node.js library, lovesense-js can be used on the following platforms with the toys listed:
+As a node.js library, raunch-js can be used on the following
+platforms:

-- Windows - Supports
+- Windows - Supported
   if
   [noble + libusb + bluetooth dongle setup](https://github.com/sandeepmistry/node-bluetooth-hci-socket#windows) is
   used.
 Support for Windows 10 BLE coming in April 2017 hopefully.
-- macOS - All lovense toys, assuming macOS 10.6+
+- macOS - Supported, assuming macOS 10.6+
-- linux - All lovense toys, assuming bluez > 5.42
+- linux - Supported, assuming bluez > 5.42

 As a web library using WebBluetooth, raunch-js can be used on the following platforms with the Bluetooth LE based toys listed: